 To fulfil this responsibility, Nottinghamshire Healthcare has set up an arms-length commissioning and oversight hub.

-This independent commissioning hub will plan (based on patient need) and purchase (within a regional budget) the services required - from the nine partners in the East Midlands Provider Collaborative and other organisations - to meet the needs of our patient population.
-Read more [2d]
+This commissioning and oversight hub – known as the Collaborative Support Hub - will plan (based on patient need) and purchase (within a regional budget) the services required - from the nine partners in the East Midlands Provider Collaborative and other organisations - to meet the needs of our patient population.